1t4chi/Trustworthy-AI-Relations/README.md

 # A Paper Summary for Relations between Trustworthy AI Concepts

-This is a paper list for relations between trustworthy AI concepts, including
+This is a paper summary for relations between trustworthy AI concepts, including
 - Utility (base)
 - OOD Generalization
 - Adversarial Robustness